With $500 in your pocket, you’ve got some room to start playing with some big boy brands.

 - Solid Morado or East Indian Rosewood fingerboard

 - Includes padded gig bag

-We see Martin offer an entry-level guitar in the entry-level price range with everything but entry-level quality.
+We see Martin offer an entry-level guitar in the under 500 dollar price range with everything but entry-level quality.
 Martin never does anything half-pie, so expect to get a whole lotta everything with only 300 clams in your pocket.

 The LX1 is a concert body guitar with a solid spruce top.
 Yes, compromise has been made with laminate back and sides and a Richlite fretboard, but you’ve got that iconic Martin sound and X bracing to make up for it.